OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Deployment.Tenant.Id`

 The ID of the Tenant being deployed for.
-If the deployment is untenanted (or pre 3.4.0) then this variable will not be present.
+If the deployment is untenanted then this variable will not be present.

 Example: *Tenants-123*

 `Octopus.Deployment.Tenant.Name`

 The name of the Tenant being deployed for.
-If the deployment is untenanted (or pre 3.4.0) then this variable will not be present.
+If the deployment is untenanted then this variable will not be present.

 Example: *Acme Corp*

 `Octopus.Deployment.Tenant.Tags`

 Comma delimited list of tags that belong the Tenant being deployed for.
-If the deployment is untenanted (or pre 3.4.0) then this variable will not be present.
+If the deployment is untenanted then this variable will not be present.

 Example: *Tenant type/External, Upgrade ring/Early adopter*